xunuoi/node-bigpipe/README.md

 ### Introduction
 - Bigpie module for nodejs, web frameworks like Express, Sails, ThinkJS
-- ONLY 3 Simple API: `start`, `pipe`, `end`
+- Only 3 Simple API: `start`, `pipe`, `end`, very light and transparent
 - Based on `Promise`, easy to use and control

 ### Install
 - Backend side: [npm: `npm install node-bigpipe --save-dev`].
 Or [Copy Files into your project directly]
-- Frontend side: use the `jQuery` and `bro.bigpipe.js` files in your html.
+- Frontend side: Involve the `jQuery` and `bro.bigpipe.js` files into your html.
 Or 'require('node-bigpipe/static/bro.bigpipe')' by `webpack` or `browserify`.
-- \*Also you can wrap the Frontend js code by yourself, make sure to match the `Bigpipe` API of Backend.
+- **You can write the Frontend js code by yourself, make sure to match the `Bigpipe` API of Backend.**

 ### Usage

-In Backend, you should create a pipe block and return a promise.
+In Backend, you should use `node-bigpipe` to create a bigpipe for response.
-In Frontend, you can use `bro.bigpipe.js` or use your own js code to call the `bigpipe` from Backend.
+In Frontend, you can use `bro.bigpipe.js`, or use your own js code to call the `bigpipe` from Backend.

+Step:
 * require the `node-bigpipe` module by `var Bigpipe = require('node-bigpipe').Bigpipe`
 * Create an Bigpipe by `var bigpipe = new Bigpipe('pipeName', req, res)`
 * Use `start` api to ouput the pipe and render the unclosed base html frame